resource-watch/data-pre-processing/Pending_updates/com_002_airports/README.md

 The source provided the data in a dat format.

-Below, we describe the steps used to reformat the table before we uploaded it to carto.
+Below, we describe the steps used to reformat the table before we uploaded it to Carto.

 1. We read in the data as a pandas data frame and removed the extra column containing indexes.
 2. We reordered the index and gave the columns the correct header.